 When you yearn for a roast and check out the selection in the supermarket meat case, you might lose your appetite when you see the prices.
 But actually, a tasty cut of meat doesn't have to drain your bank account.
-Inexpensive cuts of beef and pork roasts are just as delicious as the high-end cuts when they are properly prepared.
+Inexpensive roasts of beef and pork are just as delicious as the high-end cuts when they are properly prepared.

 Beef round roasts, cut from the back leg of the cow, are among the most affordable.
 They require slow cooking for tenderization.
 Top round is the best bargain, as it tastes very similar to top sirloin if slowly braised or roasted and sliced thin to enhance its tenderness.
 Bottom round rump roast is also a good bargain, cooked like top round and nearly as tender.
 Eye of round and bottom round roasts are inexpensive and can also be roasted or braised, but they generally have the least flavor and tenderness in the round roast category.

 Chuck roasts are cut from from the shoulder and rib areas of the cow.
 They are a little pricier than round roasts and are perfect for slow, moist cooking because they are full of connective tissue created by the arm movement, tissue that breaks down over several hours and imparts the meat with juiciness and flavor.
 Chuck roasts aren't the most attractive cut of beef, but you can't get a better cut for a pot roast dinner or hearty beef stew.
 Top blade and chuck 7-bone roasts have the best flavor and tenderness in this group and cook a little faster than their counterparts, such as boneless chuck, chuck-eye, chuck shoulder or under blade roasts.